alexvoss/mkdocs-material-fork/docs/insiders/payment-and-billing.md

 If you're wondering what payment options and billing cycles you have,

-Access management to the private Material for MkDocs Insiders repository is partially automated.
 If you're wondering how to gain access or share it with a team, you'll find everything you need to know on this page.

 Subscriptions vs. one-time

+## Payment

 - Why are one-time sponsorships not granted access to Insiders?